saravan2/saravan2.github.io/README.md

 ## Running Locally
 1. Clone repo, install all dependencies
-1. Run `jekyll serve -l -H localhost` to generate the HTML and serve it from `localhost:4000` the local server will automatically rebuild and refresh the pages on change.
+1. Run `bundle exec jekyll serve -l -H localhost` to generate the HTML and serve it from `localhost:4000` the local server will automatically rebuild and refresh the pages on change.

 ## Github Actions
 1. pages-build-deployment -> Deploys to github pages to update https://saravan2.github.io